 “Oh, no!
 We’re coming, too!”
 Tag followed her out, practically in her pocket.
 “We’re gonna back you up, Irvey!
 That way, he can’t say you’re lying about anything later.
 Or that you misunderstood, or made it up, or heard it wrong, or however he might say it!”

 She didn’t argue.
-Just kept heading toward the stairs.
+Just kept heading for the stairs.
 The boys clumped down them after her.
-I hesitated only a second.
+I hesitated a second.
 If they were going to back Mom, then I needed to go.
-Dad had his favorite son with him, true.
-But, as no one else was giving him the benefit of the doubt, I, his only daughter, would.
+As no one else was giving him the benefit of the doubt, I, his only daughter, would.

-I shot back up the hallway to the little boys’ room and grabbed John Jerard out of his crib.
-Parked him under my arm and chased after Mom, fearful she’d leave me behind if I didn’t hurry.
+I shot back up the hallway to the little boys’ room and grabbed Jon Jerard out of his crib.
+Chased like a maniac after Mom, fearful she’d leave me behind if I didn’t hurry.

 And she would have.
-Especially if I hadn’t had John Jerard clamped to my side.
+Especially if I hadn’t had Jon Jerard in my arms.
 He was groggy and confused.
 But when he saw Mom at the wheel of her van, he came around enough to cry out for her.
-No one can resist that sweet angelic face with those big purplely blue eyes, and headful of curls so thick and golden.
+No one can resist that sweet angelic face with those big purply blue eyes, and headful of curls so thick and golden.
 His tears trembling on long eyelashes, ready to fall any instant.

 She stopped the van and let us get in.